jpritikin/coach/content/docs/me/psychoactive/_index.md

 However, people do not live in constant fear of food poisoning.
 By washing your hands thoroughly and keeping meat-borne bacteria away from raw foods like salads, the likelihood of getting sick is very low.

+{{% columns %}}

+Another way to look at it is to compare the distress of a bad trip to the potential harms that law enforcement might inflict.
+Here are some potential harms ordered from least disruptive to most severe:

+Almost always, a bad trip is no worse than *arrest without prosecution*.

+<--->

+1. Stop and search
+1. Confiscation of drugs
+1. Arrest without prosecution
+1. Fines and penalties
+1. Short-term detention (e.g., overnight in jail)
+1. Criminal charges and prosecution
+1. Imprisonment
+1. Asset seizure and forfeiture
+1. Violence and abuse by law enforcement
+1. Extrajudicial actions (e.g., unlawful killings)

+{{% /columns %}}

+{{% hint info %}}
+In many cases, there exists a legal drug comparable in effect to a desired illegal drug.
+Or an illegal drug might be legal in particular contexts.
+Law enforcement is almost always the most dangerous aspect of drug use.
+For you own safety, **don't break the law.**
+{{% /hint %}}

 ### Predicting your reaction 🏹

 Your reaction to a psychedelic strongly depends on the willingness of your Parts to get quiet.[^aday2021]